deGENERATIVE-SQUAD/stable-diffusion-losslessmix-v2/README.md

 2. For losslessmixv2.1bav2.py:
    + python losslessmixv2.1bav2.py --models 1.ckpt 2.ckpt 3.ckp  --out name --max_posterior

+2. For losslessmixv2.1cs.py:
+   + python losslessmixv2.1cs.py model1.ckpt model2.ckpt model3.ckpt --out name

+   You can use these args:
+   + --soft for soft cosine similarity mode
+   + --s arg not tested

 # Recommendations
 In basic losslessmixv2.1.py and losslessmixv2.1wm.py versions:
 + Recommend to use with basic SD/NAI models in A position but you can experiment ofcourse.